huy2272/huy2272/README.md

 ### Hi there 👋

-🔭 I’m currently improving my skills and knowledge in back-end developemnt by working on a group project using Java Spring Boot, MongoDB.
+⚡ Work experience:

+* Software Engineer intern at Coveo - Front-end development on the Solution Engineering team.
+[Montreal.
+Fall 2022]
+* Software Engineer intern at Morgan Stanley - Full-stack development on the Model Risk Management team.
+[Montreal.
+Winter & Summer 2023]

+🔭 I’m currently working on:
+* A real-estate website project for home buyers, brokers, rentors and system admins.

-🌱 I’m currently learning how to develop software by following Agile methodology.
+🌱 I’m currently improving:
+* My knowledge of Software Processes by developing an application following Agile methodology.

-📫 How to reach me: huy2272@gmail.com
+📫 How to reach me: huy2272@gmail.com | https://www.linkedin.com/in/khanhhuynguyen